-NFL Week 1 takeaways: Saints D, Cowboys O flop
+Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Buffalo Bills

-Bills coach Sean McDermott said after Sunday's 47-3 loss to the Ravens that he will "look at the tape" before deciding his starting quarterback when the Bills host the Chargers next Sunday.
+Bills coach Sean McDermott said after Sunday's 47-3 loss to the Ravens that he will "look at the tape" before deciding who will start at quarterback against the Chargers Sunday.
 "Overall, I thought we could have been better at a number of positions," McDermott said.
-Peterman was benched for rookie Jake Allen in the third quarter after completing five of 18 passes for 24 yards and two interceptions.-- Mike Rodak
+Nathan Peterman was benched for rookie Josh Allen in the third quarter after completing 5 of 18 passes for 24 yards and two interceptions.-- Mike Rodak

 Miami Dolphins

 Ryan Tannehill's return to real action for first time in 637 days was a success, even though it was overshadowed by four hours of lightning delays.
-This is a team that had chaos in 2017 in nearly every area, including QB.
-And now that Tannehill is back and in rhythm, it should be a calming presence for a team still trying to figure out who it is.
-It was a good sign for the Dolphins that they didn't wilt when adversity strunk, like they often did in 2017.-- Cameron Wolfe
+This team experienced chaos in 2017 in nearly every area, including QB.
+And now that Tannehill is back and in rhythm, it should be a calming presence.
+It was a good sign for the Dolphins that they didn't wilt when adversity strunk.-- Cameron Wolfe

 New England Patriots

 The Patriots' pass rush came to life against a weaker Texans offensive line to contribute to Deshaun Watson's shaky return, recording three sacks and 12 QB hits while forcing a fumble.
-With the offense trying to buy time until Julian Edelman returns from a four-game NFL suspension (Phillip Dorsett helped there with a 7-66-1 line), the defense and special teams will need to pull their share again next Sunday against the Jaguars in Jacksonville.-- Mike Reiss
+With the offense trying to buy time until Julian Edelman returns from a four-game NFL suspension (Phillip Dorsett helped there with a 7-66-1 line), the defense and special teams will need to pull their share against the Jaguars in Jacksonville on Sunday.-- Mike Reiss

 AFC NORTH